studiodamiro/tic-tac-toe/README.md

 ## Warning!
 This is a work in progress

-Will try my utmost est to implement best practices.

 LIVE SITE [HERE](https://hello-damiro.github.io/tic-tac-toe)

 </br>

 **Day 1:** Prep initial files. review modularization concepts and study how to implement it to the project.

 **Day 2:** Struggling to implement non-spaghetti code using object literals.
 Found a simpler way to disable click event using only CSS!
+Overtime!
+Didnt implemented minimax algo, but happy with the outcome with _dumb_ opponent.

 </br>